manan-s/CS347M_Assignments/Assignment 2/readme.md

 Data per process includes ID, Burst time and Arrival time\
 Once data is entered, you'll be given further directions to continue.

-Note: Program only accepts positive values for relevent variable
+Note: Program only accepts positive values for the relevent variables.